rhroberts/ldjam-prep/README.md

 # ldjam-prep

-A dummy game to learn what is involved in the process and not go into the game jam *completely* clueless.
+Let's make some simple games to learn what is involved in the process and not go into the game jam *completely* clueless.

 ## Info